arypurnomoz/JulieTest.jl/README.md

 quotes = ["Julia rocks!"]

 # currently only `spec` and `dot` is available
-# but you can use your custom reporter to be included, ex:
-#   reporter = abspath("path/to/reporter")
 reporter = "spec"

 # the interval of each test, default is int 0.25 second